caffeineCoder12/MapMyTrip/README.md

-*🌍 MapMyTrip ✈️*
+# 🌍 MapMyTrip ✈️

-#MapMyTrip is a lightweight React app that helps users estimate flight costs between cities and discover budget-friendly destinations across multiple currencies.
+### MapMyTrip is a lightweight React app that helps users estimate flight costs between cities and discover budget-friendly destinations across multiple currencies.

-✨ Features
+✨ Features ✨

 🔍 From-To Cost Estimation: Enter two cities to get an estimated travel cost based on the distance.

 💸 Budget-Based Suggestions: Enter your budget to find places you can fly to from a given city.